arundhatic/FarFetchr/README.md

   - Mobile viewport/responsive layout

 ## Notes

-- All data is stored locally in the browser; no backend is required.
+* Data is now stored and retrieved via a FastAPI + PostgreSQL backend.
-- The app is for demonstration and prototyping purposes.
+* The app is for demonstration and prototyping purposes.
-- For production use, consider adding rate limiting, API keys, and backend support.
+* For production use, consider adding authentication, rate limiting, and API keys.

 ---